Fear0/simple-logic-simulator/README.md

 This implementation is part of an academical assignment where the api and the test script are provided by the host "gitlab.uni-hannover.de".

-Clone the repository, then run ./test.bash to run the program on all circuit examples.
+Clone the repository, then type ./test.bash to run the program on all circuit examples.